basnijholt/nijho.lt/content/post/nixos-pi4-zfs/index.md

 4. **Fully declarative.** The entire setup should be reproducible from code.

 This turned out to be one of the most frustrating NixOS projects I have undertaken.
-It took me 55 commits and countless hours of debugging.
+It took me nearly 70 commits and countless hours of debugging.
 Here is what I tried, what failed, and what finally worked.

 ## The Core Problem